nextflow-io/nextflow/docs/script.md

 # Scripts

-Nextflow is a domain-specific language (DSL) based on Groovy, itself a general-purpose programming language for the Java virtual machine.
+Nextflow is a domain-specific language (DSL) based on Groovy, a general-purpose programming language for the Java virtual machine.
 Nextflow extends the Groovy syntax with features that ease the writing of computational pipelines in a declarative manner.

 For more background on Groovy, refer to these resources: